lf1-io/padl/docs/sources/advanced/saving.md.txt

 ```

 Here, we load a (potentially very large) dataset and process it, before using the result
-to initialize a transform.
+to initialize a Transform.

-Normally, saving {code}`word_index`, would store the python statements needed for creating the transform, *including
+Normally, saving {code}`word_index`, would store the python statements needed for creating the Transform, *including
 the data processing* in {code}`load_data`.
-As loading consists in executing those statements, this would mean that the data processing would be repeated each time the transform is loaded.
+As loading consists in executing those statements, this would mean that the data processing would be repeated each time the Transform is loaded.

 To prevent that, use {py:meth}`padl.value`: